hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/03f-Online.md

 + Example: adding data to DB from a form
   + process
-    + press the "Create database button" first
+    + press the "Create database" button first
     + add a new customer using the form
     + click the "add a new Customer" button
     + use devtools to inspect the IndexedDB store contents (refresh or close/open the devtools probably required)
   + good practice: checking the database open before interting an element
-  + validation for inserting data and alert w/ error message
+  + validation for inserting data and alerting w/ error message
     + `ssn` existed: the property declared as the keyPath (kind of primary key) in the object store schema and __unique__
-    + `email` address existed: the propert declared as an index and unique
+    + `email` address existed: the property declared as an index and unique
     + same customer inserted twice or duplicated SSN $\to$ customized alert message
   + HTML snippet
     + group of input forms: `<fieldset>...</fieldset>`